Maine Cannabis Market Stats

 2025 Market Snapshot

 Maine's combined medical and adult-use cannabis market generated $513M in 2024 ($269M medical + $244M adult-use), making it the largest cannabis market in northern New England.
-The 169 adult-use retail stores (OCP 2026, down from 179 at peak) and 4.83M transactions reflect a maturing market where 60% of revenue concentrates in York/Cumberland counties.
+The 187 active adult-use retail stores (OCP 2025 Annual Report, as of December 31, 2025) and 4.83M transactions reflect a maturing market where the majority of revenue concentrates in York/Cumberland counties.
 Average flower price stabilized at $6.62/gram.
 The market is consolidating — operators focused on efficiency and customer loyalty will outlast those chasing volume growth alone.

 Total Annual Sales (2024)